jonsag/SpotWelder/README.md

 # SpotWelder

-A timed circuit controlling a SSR connected to an old microwave transfirmer.
+A timed circuit controlling an SSR connected to an old microwave transformer.

+Weld time is displayed on an OLED screen, and set with a rotary encoder.